 International Model NATO Conference in Washington DC

-All third year students on this programme are eligible to apply to be part of a delegation to the annual International Model NATO Conference, held in Washington DC in the Spring Term.
+All third-year students on our International Relations degree, are eligible to apply to be part of a delegation to the annual International Model NATO Conference, held in Washington DC in the Spring Term.
 This experience provides students with a unique opportunity to participate in a role-play exercise of decision-making at NATO, working with delegates from universities and institutions across the globe.
 Students selected for this Conference will be provided with bursaries that cover the cost of Conference registration, accommodation and subsistence.

 On-campus UN modelling event